Spain kicks off festivities with 'El Gordo' bumper lottery

-MADRID (AP) — Spain kicked off the festive period Thursday with the celebration of one of its most iconic events, the bumper Christmas lottery, known as “El Gordo” (The Fat One).
+MADRID (AP) — Spain kicked off the winter holidays with its huge Christmas lottery known as “El Gordo,” and an unemployed Peruvian woman was among the winners of The Fat One's top 400,000-euro ($425,000) prize Thursday.

-In keeping with tradition, the winning numbers are called out by children from Madrid’s San Ildefonso school in a nationally televised draw at Madrid’s Teatro Real opera house.
+The winning ticket number was announced in Madrid’s Teatro Real opera theater, where the woman, who was identified only by her first name, Perla, was immediately surrounded by reporters during the nationally televised event.

+The woman said she lost her job at a café two years ago and had bought lottery tickets "everywhere I have visited this year."
+She revealed she purchased the 20-euro ticket with the number 05490 that led to Thursday's win in Spain's northern Asturias region.

+“I felt (the prize) it would strike me here today,” she told reporters excitedly while standing beside her two children.

+The woman said she planned to use her lottery proceeds, which amount to some 325,000 euros after taxes, to buy an apartment in Madrid, where her children attend primary school and to make a donation to an unspecified church.
-The incredibly popular lottery will dish out a total of 2.5 billion euros ($2.7 billion) in prizes, much of it in hundreds of smaller prizes.

-Purchasing and sharing 20-euro tickets, especially in the run-up to Christmas, is a major tradition among families, friends, co-workers and in bars and sports and social clubs.
+The incredibly popular El Gordo dishes out a total of 2.5 billion euros ($2.7 billion) in prize money, much of it in hundreds of smaller amounts.
+Purchasing and sharing tickets, known in Spanish as “décimos” (tenths) in the run-up to Christmas is a tradition among families, friends and co-workers, and in bars and sports and social clubs.

+For weeks beforehand there are queues, even in the cold and rain, outside lottery offices, especially those which have sold prize-winning tickets in the past.
+Ticket sales begin months ahead - this year as early as July.

+The Dec.
+22 lottery began in 1812.
+From the beginning, children from Madrid’s San Ildefonso school have called out the winning numbers. .

 Other lotteries have bigger individual top prizes but Spain’s Christmas lottery, held each year on Dec.
 22, is ranked as the world’s richest for the total prize money involved.